 - Pelvic Floor and Core Health instructed by Dr. Rachael E. Miller, Physical Therapist and Women’s Health Coach

-- Trauma-informed approach instructed by Adria Moses, owner of The School of Radical Healing
+- Trauma-informed approach instructed by Adria Moses, founder The School of Radical Healing

-- Ayurveda for pregnancy and postpartum instructed by Beena Vesikar, owner of Beayurvedic
+- Ayurveda for pregnancy and postpartum instructed by Beena Vesikar, founder Beayurvedic

 As program director and lead trainer, Elise Bowerman was fortunate to grow up in a household with a holistic mind-set and practiced yoga 10 years before her first child was born.
 She taught and practiced yoga throughout the entire pregnancies of both children experiencing first-hand what it’s like to evolve at this time in life… personally and professionally.
 Due to her healthful living background she works closely with and advocates for doulas, midwives, chiropractors, holistic medicine, pelvic floor physical therapists, perinatal and antenatal psychologists.Buy Now